Short-term health plans in Virginia

 Short-term plans duration in Virginia

-Short-term health insurance in Virginia has to comply with regulations that require plans issued by an in-state insurer to be guaranteed renewable up to 36 months if the plan has an initial term of more than six months and/or if the insurer uses medical underwriting (virtually all short-term insurers use medical underwriting).
+Short-term healthcare insurance in Virginia must comply with regulations that require plans issued by an in-state insurer to be guaranteed renewable up to 36 months if the plan has an initial term of more than six months and/or if the insurer uses medical underwriting (virtually all short-term insurers use medical underwriting).
 But again, all of the currently available plans are issued by associations based outside of Virginia, so those plans can use medical underwriting even though they have longer short-term plan durations.

 Much stricter rules for short-term plans will take effect in July 2021